miri-2000/CRISPR_screen_analysis/README.md

 This figure displays the distribution of the sum of reads per guide.
-The x-axis indicates the rank (the index of each guide when sorting the guides by the sum of their reads (displayed in %)), while the y-axis shows the sum of the reads per guide on a log10 scale (eg log10 of 2 = 100 reads).
+The x-axis indicates the rank (the index of each guide when sorting the guides by the sum of their reads (displayed in %)), while the y-axis shows the sum of the reads per guide on a log10 scale (e.g. log10 of 2 = 100 reads).
 In the title, the percentage of guides that have a sum of reads above a log10 of 2 is displayed to indicate whether there are big differences between different conditions.

 ## Correlation plot

 This figure compares the distribution of read sums per guide between the replicates of each condition in a pairwise manner.
-The read sums are displayed on a log10 scale (eg log10 of 2 = 100 reads) and the classes (target, essential, non-essential, non-targeting) are shown by different colours.
+The read sums are displayed on a log10 scale (e.g. log10 of 2 = 100 reads) and the classes (target, essential, non-essential, non-targeting) are shown by different colours.
 The R<sup>2</sup>-value of the pairwise comparison between the replicates of each condition can be seen in above the plot.